-OEA Rule 621.3 states in relevant part that the "Administrative Judge, in the exercise of sound discretion, may dismiss the action or rule for the appellant if a party fails to take reasonable steps to prosecute or defend an appeal.
-Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:
+OEA Rule 621.3 states in relevant part that the "Administrative Judge, in the exercise of sound discretion, may dismiss the action or rule for the appellant if a party fails to take reasonable steps to prosecute or defend an appeal."

+Further, OEA Rule 621.3 indicates that a failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:

-- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission (Emphasis added); or - (c) Inform this Office of a change of address which results in correspondence being returned."
+- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission (Emphasis added); or - (c) Inform this Office of a change of address which results in correspondence being returned.

 This Office has consistently held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such a submission.
-In the instant matter, Employee was provided notice in both the January 12, 2016, and February 16, 2016, Orders that a failure to comply could result in sanctions, including dismissal.
+In the instant matter, Employee was provided notice in both the October 27, 2016, and November 21, 2016 Orders that a failure to comply could result in sanctions, including dismissal.
 Employee did not respond to either Order.
-Additionally, all the Orders were sent via mail to the address provided by Employee in his Petition for Appeal.
+Additionally, all Orders were sent via postal mail service to the address provided by Employee in her Petition for Appeal.
 A response to each of these Orders was required to ensure an appropriate review and resolution of the matter.
-Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
-I further find that Employee's failure to prosecute his appeal is a violation of OEA Rule 621.
-For these reasons, this matter should be dismissed for failure to prosecute.
+Accordingly, I find that Employee has not

-&lt;sup>1 OEA Rule 621.3, 59 DCR 2129 (March 16, 2012).
+&lt;sup>2 OEA Rule 621.3, 59 DCR 2129 (March 16, 2012).